 Join us for an interactive discussion about the good, bad and ugly of Project Management Offices (PMOs)!
 A group of PMO leaders from across various industries from British Columbia will be leading this session to discuss the role PMOs play in your projects and organizations.

 Project Governance’s Role in Project Success

 Few would disagree that executives are responsible for ensuring projects are aligned with corporate strategy and are remained in line with project goals as operations continues to evolve.
 To achieve this, effective project governance is a key vehicle to ensure sponsors are engaged from the start, and continued to be informed & involved throughout the project cycle.
 Too many projects head off to a great start with a well-prepared kickoff project steering meeting, only to slowly drifting away from making project governance work towards your project success.
 This workshop will give you some insights on the different project governance framework, and will get you roll up your sleeves and explore different project examples where they succeed or fail in using project governance.

 Electronic Arts is a leading publisher of games on Console, PC and Mobile.
 We entertain millions of people across the globe with the most amazing and immersive interactive software in the industry.

 While Project Managers at EA are involved in a variety of different roles across our studios, we will walk you through how the project management role fits into getting a game from concept to shipped product.
 This session will focus on the pre-production phase of the project and how we work with multiple stakeholders to bring design ideas into a concrete schedule and timeline.

 Why “Big Data” Matters To Project Managers

-Join this presentation for an overview of resources, tools, and techniques to better understand Big Data, and how you can leverage Microsoft Power BI to extract value from massive amount of data.
+Join this presentation for an overview of resources, tools, and techniques to better understand Big Data, and how you can meticulously plan and then actively manage your Big Data projects successfully.